-Action Barriers Addressed Outcomes Responsibility 7.
-Refugee Forum 2019 Pledge work - to support former refugee youth who have less than 5 years in the New Zealand education system before the age of 18 years Research on the barriers faced for younger Refugee Youth in connecting to further education and training Limited use of secondary school networks and development opportunities Limited knowledge of training options available Support former refugee youth into further education and/or training to build their skills for future career pathway.
+DRAFT - NOT GOVER NMENT POLICY Action Barriers Addressed Outcomes Responsibility 6. continued In employment Services to support continued training and development once in employment including numeracy and literacy and continued learning of English language in work training Refugee Forum 2019 Pledge work - to support former refugee youth who have less than 5 years in the New Zealand education system before the age of 18 years Research on the barriers faced for younger Refugee Youth in connecting to further education and training development opportunities Limited knowledge of training options available Support former refugee youth into further education and/or training to build their skills for future career pathway.
 Multi agency approach 8.
 Strategic engagement with employers to reduce barriers to employment, support former refugees into meaningful and sustained employment and support ongoing training and skills development Limited understanding of refugee employee population and employment needs amongst employers.
 Ease key barriers to obtaining employment including through working strategically with employers.
 MBIE